-The Norway Opera House is now undergoing rehabilitation after recent extensive stabilization work.
+The Norway Opera House has undergone rehabilitation of the first floor space and basements in Phase 3 of the project.
 Rehabilitation includes high-impact energy improvements with little or no impact on existing historic features.
-These strategies include installing insulation around the retail spaces, improving electric lighting efficiency, upgrading the mechanical systems, installing double glazed storefront glass and permanently repairing the rear wall.
+These strategies include installing insulation around the retail spaces, improving electric lighting efficiency, upgrading the mechanical systems, and installing double glazed storefront glass.

-The Town of Norway has received a grant from the Communities for Maine's Future in the amount of $400,000 for rehabilitation.
-The Town transferred ownership of the Norway Opera House to the non-profit Norway, Maine Opera House Corporation, Inc. The NMOHC will borrow $400,000 from Norway Savings Bank, to be paid back, in part, by using eligible rehabilitation tax credits.
-The NMOHC's part of the loan repayment is $300,000, a conservative investment given its long term value.
+The Town of Norway received a grant from the Communities for Maine's Future in the amount of $400,000 for rehabilitation.
+The Town transferred ownership of the Opera House in 2012 to the non-profit Norway Opera House Corporation.
+The NOHC borrowed $400,000 from Norway Savings Bank, to be paid back, in part, by using eligible rehabilitation tax credits.
+The NOHC's part of the loan repayment is $300,000, a conservative investment given its long term value.

 For more information, email or call Bruce Cook.